 volumes are allowed (We use frustum with z-far in infinity then.)

-which means that your supplied
+Which means that only the supplied

-range, controls which LOD is chosen.
+LOD.range controls which level is displayed.

 forceTransitions value is simply ignored,

 range is empty, we simply always use the first